-Have you ever had times when you don’t know what to pray?
+Have you ever wondered what to pray when you don’t know what to pray?
 You desperately want to pray but the words just won’t come!
-Whether you’re walking through a crisis, dealing with a difficult person or simply having a bad day, know that you’re not alone.
 Let me share what I do when the words won’t come and I don’t know what to pray.

 For years I thought it was horrible when I’d sit down to talk to God but have no idea where to start, or even what to say.
 I thought something was wrong with me, or even that I might be super “un-spiritual.”
 I’ve since learned that’s not the case at all, and the Lord has showed me what to do when I don’t know what to pray.